Ken Farmer: Goal kicking record

-In 13 seasons and 224 games for North Adelaide, Farmer kicked 1417 goals, making him the highest goal scorer in the history of the SANFL and elite Australian rules football, records that stand to this day.
-His average of 6.33 goals per game exceeds that of even VFL legends such as John Coleman, Peter McKenna, Gordon Coventry and Tony Lockett (VFL/AFL record 1360 goals), and WAFL legend Bernie Naylor.
+In 13 seasons and 224 games for North Adelaide, Farmer kicked 1,417 goals, making him the highest goal scorer in the history of the SANFL and elite Australian rules football, a record that stands to this day.
+He won the club leading goal-kicker award in every season he played, and won the league leading goal-kicker award in all except his first and last seasons at SANFL level.
+Farmer's average of 6.33 goals per game exceeds that of VFL legends John Coleman, Peter McKenna, Gordon Coventry and Tony Lockett (who holds the VFL/AFL record of 1360 goals), as well as WAFL legend Bernie Naylor.

-On 35 occasions he kicked 10 goals or more, and he was held goalless only once, when he was carried off injured after 10 minutes of play.
-His highest in a year was 134, but rather than kicking more in a season, he kicked 100 goals 11 times: his 1936 tally was a record until 1969, when it was broken by Fred Phillis of Glenelg.
+On 35 occasions, Farmer kicked 10 goals or more, and he was held goalless only once, when he was carried off injured after 10 minutes of play.
+His highest goal tally in a year was 134, but rather than kicking more in a season, he kicked 100 goals 11 times: his 1936 tally was a record until 1969, when it was broken by Fred Phillis of Glenelg.

-Ken Farmer also played 17 representative games for South Australia and kicked 81 goals; if these matches and the Tasmanian competitions are considered, this total of 1,498 goals placed him second behind Peter Hudson as the highest goal-scorer in elite Australian rules football history (Hudson's career total was 1,721 in premiership matches and 2,191 overall).
+Farmer also played 17 interstate football games for South Australia and kicked 81 goals; if these matches are considered, his senior career total of 1,498 goals (at an average of 6.21 goals per game) places him as the second-highest ever goalscorer in elite Australian rules football.
+Farmer's total is ranked second behind only Peter Hudson (Hudson's career total in Victoria and Tasmania was 1,721 goals in premiership matches, and 2,191 goals in senior career matches).

-He holds the equal record for most goals kicked in a SANFL or elite match with 23.6 against West Torrens, out of his side's score of 26.11.
+Farmer holds the equal record for most goals kicked in a SANFL or elite match with 23.6 against West Torrens, out of his side's score of 26.11.

-Highest tally against other SANFL Clubs:
+Farmer's highest individual goal tally against other SANFL clubs was as follows: